-It can therefore be concluded that the resolution in the precision plane is independent of the incident angle φ within an uncertainty of 16 μ m.
+It can therefore be concluded that the resolution in the precision plane is independent of the local track angle φ within an uncertainty of 16 μ m.

-236 4.1.
-Projected particle identification performance for a Pixel TPC in the pro-237 posed experiment ILD at a future ILC
+5.1.
+Projected particle identification performance for a Pixel TPC in the proposed experiment ILD at a future ILC

-The particle identification (PID) performance of electrons in the test beam for momenta of 5-6 GeV/c was measured to 2.9% for the template fit and 3.6% for the dE/dx truncation method at B=1 T for 1 m long tracks with 60% coverage.
+The particle identification (PID) performance of electrons in the test beam for momenta of 5-6 GeV/c was measured to be 2.9% for the template fit and 3.6% for the dE/dx truncation method at B=1 T for 1 m long tracks with 60% coverage.
 The TPC of the proposed ILD detector [4] has an inner radius of 329 mm, an outer radius of 1770 mm and a half length of 2350 mm.
-In the ILD TPC this will correspond to an expected electron PID resolution of 2.4% (fit) and 3% (truncation) at polar a angles of $\theta = \pi/2$ $(\cos \theta = 0)$ and a track length (tlength0) of 1441 mm.
+The expected electron PID resolution in the ILD TPC is then expected to be 2.4% (template fit) and 3% (truncation method) at polar angles of $\theta = \pi/2$ (cos $\theta = 0$) and a track length (tlength0) of 1441 mm.
 The PID resolution for different particles can be written as: